Area Status: Open

 At a Glance

-From Sandy, OR take Hwy 26 east to Hwy 35 north to the junction of Forest Road 48 (just north of Rock Creek Reservoir).
+From Sandy, OR take Hwy 26 east about 31 miles to Hwy 35 north to the junction of Forest Road 48 (just north of Rock Creek Reservoir).

 Turn left on Forest Road 4810 continue for 2 miles.
 At the junction with Forest Road 4811 turn right for approx. 2 miles, turning right on Forest Road 2710 heading to Bonney Crossing Campground.